Education & Advice

 How About A Solar Powered Fan?

 We also have a solar powered fan that can be used to ventilate (extract air) from a sub floor area.
-The below product is the Solarark solar powred wall ventilator.
+The below product is the Solarark solar powered wall ventilator.
 This compact little fan has a solar panel built into the protective hood.
 The fan would however need to be placed in an area that receives ample direct sunlight (ideally north facing wall).
 The benefits are obvious, no running costs, no electrician required to install.
 Read more about this nifty little product below:

 Option 2: Ducted Inline Fan System